profsam97/niyo/README.md

 ## Getting Started
 Clone this repository.

-there are two ways to run this servic:
+there are two ways to run this service:

 1. `Run locally`